FutuneAI/ai-visibility-framework/components/platform-weights.md

 **The overlapping foundation:** High-density, well-structured, clearly attributed content on a technically crawlable website is a prerequisite for all platforms.
 Platform-specific optimization builds on this foundation — it does not replace it.

-**Training data is the slowest-moving lever.** Brands that are currently absent from LLM training data cannot fix this quickly.
-The realistic path is: build strong current content and external presence now, so that future training runs and retrieval-enabled systems can find the brand — and accept that parametric representation in training-dependent systems will improve on the timescale of months to years.
+**Training data is the slowest-moving lever.** Brands that are currently underrepresented in training data are unlikely to change this quickly.
+The realistic path is: build strong current content and external presence now, so that future training runs and retrieval-enabled systems can find the brand, and accept that parametric representation in training-dependent systems will improve on the timescale of months to years.

 ---